Nigorella hirsuta

 Nigorella hirsuta is a species of jumping spider in the genus Nigorella that lives in South Africa and Zimbabwe.
-It was first describedin 2009 by Wanda Wesołowska.
-The spider is medium-sized, with a carapace that is between 3.5 and 4.7 mm long and an abdomen that is between 3.2 and 6.6 mm long.
+The spider is medium-sized, with a forward section, or carapace, that is between 3.5 and 4.7 mm long and, behind that, an abdomen that is between 3.2 and 6.6 mm long.
 The female is larger than the male.
-The carapace is generally dark brown and hairy.
-While the male abdomen is similarly hairy and dark brown, the female abdomen is more grey.
+The spider's carapace is generally dark brown and hairy.
+While the male's abdomen is similarly hairy and dark brown, the female's abdomen is more grey.
 The species has been confused with the related Nigorella plebeja.
-However, it can be generally identified by the strongly sclerotized cups in the female epigyne and the male's longer embolus.
+However, it can be generally identified by the strongly sclerotized cups in the female epigyne, the external visible part of its reproductive system, and the male's longer embolus, a projection that forms part of its reproductive system.
+It was first described in 2009 by Wanda Wesołowska.

-Taxonomy
+Taxonomy and etymology

-Nigorella hirsuta is a jumping spider species first described by Wanda Wesołowska in 2009.
-It is one of over 500 species identified by the Polish scientist.
-She allocated it to the genus Nigorella, raised by Wesołowska and Tomasiewicz in 2008.
-The genus name is described by Wanda Wesołowska and Beata Tomasiewicz as an arbitrary arrangement of letters.
-Medium-sized to large, the spiders resemble Hyllus, but differs in the design of the copulatory organs.
-In 2015, Wayne Maddison listed the genus in the subtribe Plexippina in the tribe Plexippini.
-Previously termed Plexippeae, by Eugène Simon in 1901, this tribe is part of the clade Saltafresia.
-In 2017, the genus was grouped with seven other genera of jumping spiders under the name Evarchines, named after the genus Evarcha, by Jerzy Prószyński.
-The species name recalls the hairy body of the spider.
+Nigorella hirsuta is a species of jumping spider, a member of the family Salticidae, that was first described by the Polish arachnologist Wanda Wesołowska in 2009.
+It is one of over 500 species identified by the scientist.
+She allocated it to the genus Nigorella, which she had raised with her colleague Beata Tomasiewicz in 2008.
+The genus name is described as an arbitrary arrangement of letters.
+The specific name is a Latin word that recalls the hairy body of the spider.

+Medium-sized to large, the spiders resemble Hyllus, but differ in the design of its copulatory organs.
+In 2015, the Canadian biologist Wayne Maddison listed the genus in the subtribe Plexippina in the tribe Plexippini.
+Previously termed Plexippeae, by the French naturalist Eugène Simon in 1901, this tribe is part of the clade Saltafresia.
+In 2017, the genus was grouped with seven other genera of jumping spiders under the name Evarchines, named after the genus Evarcha, by the Polish arachnologist Jerzy Prószyński.